UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 .. keypoints::

-   - You can start MATLAB either in a GUI (recommended) or, with the ``-nodisplay`` flag, run it in the terminal.
+   - You can start MATLAB either in a GUI or, with the ``-nodisplay`` flag, run it in the terminal.
    - If you start either interface from the terminal, you must first load the correct module(s).
+   - For interactive work, you will usually have to reserve time on a compute node.
-   - Include the ``-singleCompThread`` flag in the starting command to avoid hogging a login node, unless you are sure that your cluster sets that constraint on the login node automatically.
+   - If you take the risk of starting on a login node, use the ``-singleCompThread`` flag in the starting command to avoid hogging the node, unless you are sure that your cluster sets that constraint on the login node automatically.